kubeshop/testkube/docs/executor-custom.md

-# What is Testkube Executor
+# What is a Testkube Executor

-When your tests are written in other testing frameworks than Testkube supports out-of-the-box, you can write `custom executor`.
+If tests are written in testing frameworks other than those Testkube supports out-of-the-box, you can write a `custom executor`.

-Executor is wrapper around testing framework in form of *Docker container* run as *Kubernetes Job*.
-Usually it'll run particular test framework binary inside container.
-Additionally it's registered as `Executor` Custom Resource in your Kubernetes cluster with type handler defined (e.g. `postman/collection`).
+An Executor is a wrapper around a testing framework in the form of a Docker container and run as a Kubernetes Job.
+Usually, an executor runs a particular test framework binary inside a container.
+Additionally, it's registered as an Executor Custom Resource in your Kubernetes cluster with a type handler defined (e.g. `postman/collection`).

-Testkube API is responsible for running executions, it'll pass test data to executor and parse results from execution output.
+The Testkube API is responsible for running executions and will pass test data to the executor and parse the results from the execution output.

-To create new script user need to pass `--type` - API need it to pair script type with executor (executor have handled `types` array defined in CRD), and API will choose which executor to run based on handled types.
+To create a new script, a user needs to pass `--type`.
+The API needs it to pair the test type with the executor (executors have handled `types` array defined in CRD), and the API will choose which executor to run based on the handled types.

 API will pass `testube.Execution` OpenAPI based document as first argument to binary in executors Docker container,

-API assume that Executor will output JSON data to `STDOUT` and each line is wrapped in `testkube.ExecutorOutput` (like in structured logging idea).
+API assumes that Executor will output JSON data to `STDOUT` and each line is wrapped in `testkube.ExecutorOutput` (like in structured logging idea).

 # Custom Executors

-## Creating custom executor
+## Creating a Custom Executor

-You can create custom executor by your own, or by using our executor template (in `go` language):
+You can create a custom executor on your own or by using our executor template (in `go` language):

 ### Using `testkube-executor-template`

-(You can check full example implementation here: <https://github.com/exu/testkube-executor-example>)
+(See the implementation example here: <https://github.com/exu/testkube-executor-example>)

-If you're familiar with `go` programming language you can use our template repository for new executors:
+If you are familiar with the `go` programming language, you can use our template repository for new executors:

-1. Create new repository from template [testkube-executor-template](https://github.com/kubeshop/testkube-executor-template).
+1. Create new repository from a template [testkube-executor-template](https://github.com/kubeshop/testkube-executor-template).
 2. Clone the newly created repo.
-3. Rename the go module from `testkube-executor-template` in whole project to the new name & run `go mod tidy`.
+3. Rename the go module from `testkube-executor-template` in the  new name and run `go mod tidy`.

 [Testkube](https://github.com/kubeshop/testkube) provides the components to help implement the new runner.
-`Runner` is a wrapper around testing framework binary responsible for running tests and parsing tests results.
-But you're not limited to use our components for `go` language - you can you whatever language you want - just remember about managing input and output.
+A `Runner` is a wrapper around a testing framework binary responsible for running tests and parsing tests results.
+You are not limited to use Testkube's components for the `go` language.
+Use any language you want - just remember about managing input and output.

 Let's try to create new test runner which test if given URI call is successfull (`status code == 200`)